 Preventing your cat against fleas serves as the primary defense against worm infections in humans.
 Employing a proactive approach is essential, and you can achieve this by adhering to these three crucial steps:

-3. Don’t allow children to play in areas with potential feline poop (such as uncovered sandboxes)
+- Don’t allow children to play in areas with potential feline poop (like uncovered sandboxes)

-In the event of your cat developing a worm infestation, it is essential to take precautionary measures to protect yourself.
-Ensure to wear protective gloves and rigorously wash your hands after cleaning your cat’s litter box.
+If your cat develops a worm infestation, it is essential to take precautionary measures to protect yourself.
+Make sure to wear protective gloves and rigorously wash your hands after cleaning your cat’s litter box.

 The significance of this practice amplifies when your cat is afflicted with worms.
-Certain types of worms, such as roundworms and hookworms, pose a significant risk to humans through contact with contaminated cat feces.
+Certain types of worms, like roundworms and hookworms, pose a significant risk to humans.
+This risk occurs through contact with contaminated cat feces.

-Therefore, it is imperative to maintain strict hygiene protocols, refraining from allowing your cat onto your bed until the issue has been effectively resolved.
+Therefore, it is imperative to maintain strict hygiene protocols.
+Refrain from allowing your cat onto your bed.
+Do this until the issue has been effectively resolved.

 Furthermore, consistently washing your hands after cleaning your cat’s litter box is paramount.
 This practice becomes even more critical if your cat is diagnosed with a worm infection.

 Roundworms and hookworms, prevalent culprits, are primarily transmitted to humans via exposure to infected cat feces.
-In areas where cat contamination is a concern, such as spaces potentially soiled by cats, wearing enclosed shoes is advised.
+In areas where cat contamination is a concern, like spaces potentially soiled by cats, wearing enclosed shoes is advised.

-Additionally, when tending to your garden, especially in areas frequented by felines, it is advisable to wear protective gardening gloves, further reducing the risk of potential exposure to these parasites.
+Additionally, when tending to your garden, especially in areas frequented by felines, it is advisable to wear protective gardening gloves.
+This practice further reduces the risk of potential exposure to these parasites.

 Final Thoughts